Non-thermal escape of the Martian CO$_2$ atmosphere over time: constrained by Ar isotopes: Results and Discussion

 exponential function in the form of

 was used \citep{chassefiere11}.
 For the periods between $1-3$ and $3-10$ EUV$_{\odot}$, the factor $b$ is determined by inserting $t=2.6$ and $t=3.8$ Ga, respectively, into Equation (\ref{Eq:CO2evo}), while for $t>3.8$ Ga, the escape was kept constant at the value of 10 EUV$_{\odot}$.
-This might be an underestimation, however, since the EUV flux should have been higher prior to 3.8\,Ga leading also to higher non-thermal escape.
+This might be {a significant} underestimation, however, since the EUV flux should have been higher prior to 3.8\,Ga, also leading to higher non-thermal escape.

-From Figure~\ref{Fig:CO2Pressure} it can be seen that more than 3 bar of CO$_2$ could have been theoretically removed through the combination of the different atmospheric escape processes over the last 4.1 Ga.
-Moreover, the partial surface pressure of CO$_2$ of $\le 0.8$ bar at about 3.6 Ga is in agreement with the upper atmospheric surface pressure of $0.9 \pm 0.1$ bar as estimated from the size distribution of ancient craters by \citet{kite14}.

-From current atmospheric $^{13}$C/$^{12}$C, rock and soil carbonate measurements, \cite{hu15} constrained the atmospheric surface pressure of Mars at $\sim3.8$ Ga to $<\,1$\,bar.
-Only scenarios with large amounts of carbonate deposition in open-water systems would permit higher values of up to 1.8 bar \citep{hu15}.
-According to our results, a maximum of $\sim 1.4$ bar could have been left in the atmosphere at 3.8 Ga, which is within the upper range of \citet{hu15}.